floooh/floooh.github.io/_posts/2016-03-17-oryol-webassembly.md

 Ready for testing!
 Oryol has a new fips build config called 'wasm-make-release' (under ~/scratch/oryol/fips-configs).
-This build config switches a cmake option on which in turn adds a few more flags to the emscripten linker steps, namely:
+This build config switches a cmake option on which in turn adds a few more flags to the emscripten linker step, namely:

 ```
 -s BINARYEN=1